blog

-Why Three-Year-Old Kindergarten matters for your child
+Why Three-Year-Old Kindergarten Matters for your child

 If you’re thinking about Three-Year-Old Kindergarten for your child, there’s plenty of evidence to support your decision making.
 It’s also great to know that research shows the long-lasting benefits of early brain development and that two years of kindergarten has a greater impact than one.